gmac/graphql-stitching-ruby/README.md

 #### Abstract queries

-It's okay for stitching queries to be implemented through abstract types.
+It's okay for resolver queries to be implemented through abstract types.
 An abstract query will provide access to all of its possible types by default, each of which must implement the key.

 ```graphql
 interface Node {